|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During September 1916, she joined the Grand Fleet as flagship of the 1st Battlecruiser Squadron.
 Repulse first saw action on November 17, 1917 at the Second Battle of Heligoland Bight.
 Commanded by Captain William "Ginger" Boyle she briefly engaged two German battleships, SMS Kaiser and SMS Kaiserin, before they retired.
 The next month, Repulse was damaged in collision with the battlecruiser HMAS Australia (1911).

-Repulse's first re-build took place from 1918 to 1920.
+Repulse's first rebuild took place between 1918 to 1920.
 The major element of refit was the replacement of her 6 inch (152 mm) armour belt with 9 inches (229 mm) and a further 6 inch (152 mm) section above it protecting what had previously been unarmoured.
 Together with improved anti-torpedo bulges this meant an additional 4,300 tons of armour.
 Her torpedo tubes were moved from underwater to on deck.
-In 1924-1925, the mixture of low angle 4 inch (102 mm) and high angle 3 inch (76 mm) guns were changed to 4 inch (102 mm) high angle guns.
+In 1924-1925, the mixture of low angle 4 inch (102 mm) and high angle 3 inch (76 mm) guns were changed to 4" (102 mm) high angle guns.
 Also included were improvements to the anti-aircraft armament, and facilities for a spotter aircraft.
-The last major refit was 1933-1936 when she received more armour, more anti-aircraft guns (2 pdr pom-poms (40 mm) and 0.5 inch (12.7 mm) Vickers machine guns) and an aircraft catapult with two hangers.
-Initially the aircraft were Fairey Swordfish floatplanes (replaced in 1941 with the Supermarine Walrus).
-After the refit she went on the Mediterranean.
+The last major refit was 1933-1936 when she received more armour, more anti-aircraft guns (2 pdr 40mm anti-aircraft guns "pom-poms" and .50 caliber Vickers machine guns.
+Also, an aircraft catapult with two hangers capable of holding four seaplanes, initially Fairey Swordfish.
+During 1941 they were replaced by Supermarine Walrus.
+After the refit deployed to the Mediterranean Sea.

 In January 1941, Repulse participated in the hunt for the German battlecruisers Scharnhorst and Gneisenau.
 In May, she took part in the chase of the Bismarck.
 Originally scheduled to escort convoy WS-8B to the Middle East around Africa, Repulse operated as part of the Home Fleet, but was detached from the main body prior to the last engagement due to fears of a repeat of the loss of Hood and to lack of fuel.